ohlookitshazy/itsprogramming/src/pages/Bootstrap/2020-05-01-what-is-bootstrap.markdown

 index: 1
 ---

 Now that we know what dev tools are and what the different windows can be used for, let's put it to good use.
-So let's bring in more code to look at and learn how to build modern, responsive websites in a very practical way.
+So let's bring in more code to look at and learn how to build modern, responsive websites.

 # Bootstrap?